Artist

 Allotment

-This year, theatre-Maker Adrian Brooks from Dorchester-on-Thames, collaborated with Jan on a very special project entitled 'Allotment.'
+Theatre-Maker Adrian Brooks from Dorchester-on-Thames, collaborated with Jan on a very special project entitled 'Allotment.'
 With two of Adrian's theatres displayed on the wall as a backdrop, three actors read a series of specially commissioned short stories that accompanied them.

 Funds were raised for the SANDS charity and the audience feedback was wonderful.